adamtaj/cybersecurity-hub/docs/Security ressources/Cloud Security/cloud_security.md

 Great eBook that explains the basics of FinOps Whitepaper From FinOps to proven cloud cost management & optimization strategies [here](https://finopsinpractice.org)

+Great tool for cost estimation based on terraform and can be integrated in CI/CD pipeline [here](https://github.com/infracost/infracost)

 ## Network

 Good practices on how to segregate a network in Cloud environment [here](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet)